OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 - Where possible, avoid offering public unencrypted contents and private encrypted contents from the same host.
 Where insecure content is required, consider hosting this on a separate insecure domain.
 - Implement [HTTP Strict Transport Security (HSTS)](HTTP_Strict_Transport_Security_Cheat_Sheet.md) to enforce HTTPS connections.

-See the OWASP [Transport Layer Protection Cheat Sheet](Transport_Layer_Protection_Cheat_Sheet.md) for more general guidance on implementing TLS securely.
+See the OWASP [Transport Layer Security Cheat Sheet](Transport_Layer_Security_Cheat_Sheet.md) for more general guidance on implementing TLS securely.

 It is important to emphasize that TLS does not protect against session ID prediction, brute force, client-side tampering or fixation; however, it does provide effective protection against an attacker intercepting or stealing session IDs through a man in the middle attack.